-Whether you’re a musician yourself or simply a music lover, there are unusual, simple and striking names to bestow upon your newborn in honour of your passion for all things musical.
-While everyone will know your inspiration behind the iconic names Beyoncé, Celine or Freddie, there are some names which are just a gentle nod towards your favourite song, genre or instrument – think Jude, Aria or Piper.
+Whether you’re a musician yourself or simply a music lover, here are some unusual, simple and striking names to call your baby in honor of your passion for all things musical.
+While everyone will know your inspiration behind the iconic names Beyoncé, Celine or Freddie, there are also some names which are just a gentle nod towards your favourite song, genre or instrument – think Jude, Aria or Piper.
 Who knows – it might even inspire them to go on to become a world-famous star!

 Read on for our top pick of names for your new baby boy or girl, inspired by music.